More Trailer Plans For Torsion Axles

 Most of our plans use leaf spring axles because they spread the load more, and for DIY’ers, they are less expensive (along with some other advantages).
 However, that does NOT mean we think less of torsion axles.
 No, they are just different, and they require some differences in mounting.

 Torsion axles apply load to the frame in a little different way.
 Sure there is the vertical load carrying capacity, but there is also a torque component because of the arms that connect from the wheel spindle to the actual axle cross beam.
-As long as we enhance the design to handle that extra load component, it’s all good.
+As long as we enhance the design to handle that extra load component, then it is all good.

 These new trailer plans for torsion axles do just that.

 If you are in the market, please compare what other authors say about torsion force distribution in their designs.
-If they don’t discuss it, they probably don’t understand it.
-Here at Mechanical Elements, you don’t have to worry, because all our plans include the engineering.
+If they do not discuss it, they probably don’t understand it.
+Here at Mechanical Elements, you can be confident, because all our plans include the engineering.

 Torsion Axles

-How A Torsion Axle WorksIn case you are not familiar with some of the technical inner workings of torsion axles, here’s a really quick overview.
+How A Torsion Axle WorksIn case you are not familiar with some of the technical inner workings of torsion axles, here is a really quick overview.
 Please see the image.
-Basically, a square shaft within a larger square tube is constrained by rubber rods.
+Basically, a square shaft within a larger square tube with motion constraints by rubber rods.
 The image here shows several section views of the inner shaft trying to turn and compressing the rubber in the process.

 Within your torsion axle, as the torsion arm moves, the rubber compresses to allow suspension motion.
-It’s actually a pretty simple contraption once you get your head around what’s happening.
+It is actually a pretty simple contraption once you get your head around what is happening.

 The rubber is convenient because it has a progressive force curve.
-That means when you push a little, it’s relatively soft.
+That means when you push a little, it is relatively soft.
 However, when you push hard, the amount it moves decreases with the increasing force.
 Some people describe it as being soft for small bumps, and hard for big bumps.
-(It’s over generalized, but it does convey the thought.)
+(It is over generalized, but it does convey the thought.)

 What Axles Do We Recommend?

-I’m not sure I’d call it a recommendation.
-There are a lot of good axles out there, so we’re not particularly biased.
+I am not sure I would call it a recommendation.
+There are a lot of good axles out there, so we are not particularly biased.
 Our only caution is to choose one from a reputable company, and avoid the cheap (quality) ones.

 Torsion Style Trailer AxleOur trailer plans for torsion axles are based on the popular Dexter Torflex line.
 Of course, other brands will work, but some adjustments to the mounting holes may be required.

-Anyway, we have chosen Dexter because: 1) they are widely available for you; 2) they are a good solid company; and 3) they have a lot of design information available if you want to read it.
-Since we have to choose something, that’s what we’ve done.
+Anyway, we choose Dexter because: 1) They are widely available for you; 2) They are a good solid company; and 3) They have a lot of design information available if you want to read it, and design with it.
+Since we have to choose something, that is what we are working with.
 Other than that, there is no special reason or connection.

 See your local trailer supply to order your axle.
-Just use the last page in the plans drawing — it has all the info to order it.
-Since they are built per your order, they do take a couple weeks.
+Just use the last page in the plans drawing – it has all the info to order it.
+Since they build the axles per your order, they do take a few weeks.
 In the meantime, get your Wheels and Tires ready.
+And, start construction on the trailer frame.

 Customizing The Trailer Plans For Torsion Axles

-Again, we encourage customization, and with axles it’s no different.
+Again, we encourage customization, and with axles it is no different.
 Just because the max capacity is 3500#, does not mean you must use a 3500# axle.
 For instance, to haul your luxury UTV, a 2500# axle might give a smoother ride.
-It’s perfectly fine to substitute a lower rating to fit your needs.
+It is perfectly fine to substitute a lower rating to fit your needs.

 Also as a nice feature, these plans are not the super heavy duty trailers, so any vehicle with a Class III or higher hitch will work great.

-Like all the trailer plans from Mechanical Elements these new ones also include options for customization.
+Like all the trailer plans from Mechanical Elements these new ones also include many features and options for customizing.
 Choose what you like, and ignore the others.
-It’s pretty simple.
+It is that simple.

-Get your trailer plans today, and get straight to building.
+Get your trailer plans today, then get straight to building.

 Comments